St Mary’s Church Mucklestone

 Due to the closure of St Mary’s School this week, sadly we will not be able to hold the Christingle Service in church this Sunday.
 Instead, it will be held on Wednesday 16th December at 4pm via Zoom.

 To request the Zoom joining instructions please contact the school office ( firstname.lastname@example.org or 01630 672126), or email me directly.

-The children will make their own Christingles during RE next week and bring them home – please remember to bring them back to church with you on Sunday!
+The children will make their own Christingles during RE lessons on Tuesday and will bring them home.

 The Great British Spring Clean 2019